kibook/webmap/README.md

 	 Config.AuthorizationKey = "secret"
 	 ```

-4. Edit `update.php` in the web app directory to set the same authorization key.
+4. Edit `update.php` in the web app directory to set the same authorization key at the top of the script (line 2).

    Example: